-State Correctional Institution-Rockview is a century-old penitentiary on State Route 26.
-Its designation as the site of executions and its more than 70 years as a prison farm have established its place in Pennsylvania’s penal history.
+State Correctional Institution-Rockview in Benner Township was one of the oldest and largest penitentiaries in Pennsylvania before it closed in 2026.
+Rockview’s designation as the site of executions and its more than 70 years as a prison farm established its place in the commonwealth’s penal history.

-One of 24 state correctional institutions, the 4,269-acre facility has a capacity of 2,032 adult male inmates in maximum- and medium-security housing.
-It averages about 700 full-time employees.
+The 5,700-acre facility had a capacity of 2,032 adult male inmates in medium-security housing.
+It employed about 700 full-time staff.

-In 1911, legislation was passed and signed to purchase land and build the prison at a cost not to exceed $1.25 million.
+In 1911, legislation was passed and signed to purchase land and build Rockview at a cost not to exceed $1.25 million.
 State lawmakers were spurred to action by the overcrowded, unsanitary conditions at Western Penitentiary, built in 1827 in Allegheny County.

 Under 1915 legislation, Rockview was to be a maximum-security prison replacing both Western and Eastern, which was built in 1829 in Philadelphia.
 By the 1920s, however, Rockview was a branch of Western, operating as a medium-security prison farm with a capacity of 1,012 inmates.